Gain experience off campus

 Mitchell Hamlineʾs Externship Program is designed to support and provide flexibility for all students, including those of you with busy or complicated schedules and diverse learning and career goals.

-Externship students work across a wide range of practice areas, including health law, business law, alternative dispute resolution, and criminal law.
+Externship students work across a wide range of practice areas, including general civil, health law, business law, family law, alternative dispute resolution, and criminal law.
 It is also possible to earn externship credit for lawyering work that does not require a JD, such as work in lobbying, compliance, and mediation.
 Students extern in a variety of legal settings, working with public defenders to preserve the rights of the accused; with prosecutors to achieve just results in criminal cases; with state and county agencies to shape public policy and protect society’s most vulnerable; with federal, state, and tribal judges to ensure the judicial system is just; in-house with business and non-profit organizations; and with numerous other partners.

 Other ways Mitchell Hamline externships give you flexibility: